Chinese Scientists Clone Monkeys Using Method That Created Dolly The Sheep

 "We're excited — extremely excited," Mu-ming Poo of the Chinese Academy of Sciences said.
 "This is really, I think, a breakthrough for biomedicine."

-He sees a need to have "genetically identical monkeys for studying many human diseases, especially brain diseases" such as Alzheimer's, Huntington's and Parkinson's disease.
+He sees a need to have "genetically identical monkeys for studying many human diseases, especially brain diseases" such as Alzheimer's, Huntington's and Parkinson's.

 Other scientists agree the development could prove very useful.

-"I think it's very exciting landmark.
+"I think it's a very exciting landmark.
 It's a major advance," says Dieter Egli, a reproductive biologist at Columbia University.
 "It should be possible to make models of human disease in those monkeys and study those and then attempt to cure it."

 But the step also raises concern that someone might try to use the same technique to clone humans, given the biological similarities between monkeys and humans.

-"People may wonder: Are human beings next?," says Insoo Hyun, a bioethicist at bioethicist at Case Western Reserve University.
+"People may wonder: Are human beings next?" says Insoo Hyun, a bioethicist at Case Western Reserve University.
 "People have always been worried about the possibility of human cloning.
 And this is just yet another step in that direction."

 The Chinese scientists acknowledge that any new technology can be abused.
 But they stress they have no interest in ever trying to clone a person.
 "Technically speaking one can clone human," Poo says.
 "But we're not going to do it.
 There's absolutely no plan to do anything on humans."

-Ever since Scottish researchers cloned Dolly the sheep, scientists have been attempted to use the same technique to clone other mammals.
+Ever since Scottish researchers cloned Dolly the sheep, scientists have attempted to use the same technique to clone other mammals.
 They've succeeded with many species, including mice, dogs, cows, horses and rabbits.

 Scientists cloned rhesus monkeys using a different method known as embryo splitting.
 But that technique isn't considered useful for producing large numbers of genetically modified clones for medical research.